hybridgroup/gobot/platforms/mavlink/README.md

 Gobot (http://gobot.io/) is a framework for robotics and physical computing using Go

-This repository contains the Gobot adaptor and driver for mavlink.
+This repository contains the Gobot adaptor and driver for the [MAVlink Communication Protocol](http://qgroundcontrol.org/mavlink/start).

 For more information about Gobot, check out the github repo at https://github.com/hybridgroup/gobot